How to Reset Your Sleep Schedule

 7-Day Reset Plan: Weekend Drift Recovery

-This plan is for the most common scenario: a sleep schedule that has drifted 1-3 hours later than intended after late weekends or irregular nights.
-It uses the fast method with morning light anchoring.
-Target wake time in this example is 7:00am from a drifted 9:00-10:00am wake pattern.
+This plan is for the most common scenario: a sleep schedule that has drifted 1–3 hours later than intended after late weekends or irregular nights.
+It uses the forced wake method with morning light anchoring.
+Target wake time in this example is 7:00am from a drifted 9:00–10:00am wake pattern.
+This plan applies the Kyle 2015 / Morin 1993 wake-time anchoring approach.

 | Day | Wake Time | Morning Action | Evening Action | Expected Sleep Quality |